Baby Cade’s Guide To Making Money With Your Blog Content

 “div id= “sidebar”

 When you do this yourself, substitute your Feedburner URL for mine.
-I save the template and republish it to the web.
+I saved the Template and republished it on the web.
 I should see my feed on the sidebar of my blog.

 The First Post

-I will get a series of Google News Alerts e-mailed each day about my fantasy team members.
+I will get a series of Google News Alerts e-mailed daily about my fantasy team members.
 My ideas and thoughts about my team will guide my daily postings.
 The sample post I included was driven by reading a news alert about Ichiro’s first good game of the year and how I traded Miguel Tejada for Ichiro, which was foolish.
-Since Ichiro is my post’s focus, I use his name in my post title.
+Since Ichiro is the focus of my post, I use his name in my post title.
 I then proceed with my mini-rant (making sure to include all the players involved).

-In addition to my Technorati tag for “fantasy baseball,” I also add tags for “Ichiro Suzuki” and “Miguel Tejada,” which serves the purpose of getting my site into Technorati for people searching for those players.
+In addition to my Technorati tag for “fantasy baseball,” I also add tags for “Ichiro Suzuki” and “Miguel Tejada,” which helps get my site into Technorati for people searching for those players.
 Technorati tags also increase the keyword density of those terms in the blog, aiding the SEO effort.

 If you are new to the blogosphere, you’ll ultimately develop your posting style… always be sure to use your targeted keywords in each post.